A Survey on LLM-as-a-Judge: Improvement Strategy

 \section{Improvement Strategy}

-When directly utilizing LLMs to conduct evaluation tasks such as scoring, selection, pairwise comparison or ranking, the inherent biases of LLMs like length bias, positional bias and concreteness bias\cite{offsetbias} will lead to poor evaluation results.
-Addressing these inherent biases and improving the overall evaluation performance of LLMs is a critical challenge for applying LLMs as evaluators.
-In this section, we introduce three improvement strategy aimed at enhancing the evaluation performance of LLM-as-a-judge: \textit{design strategy of evaluation prompts} (in-context learning based), \textit{improvement strategy of LLMs' evaluation capabilities} (model based), and \textit{optimization strategy of final evaluation results} (post-processing based).
-Our categorization is based on the formal definition of LLM-as-Evaluator in Section~\ref{sec:formulation}, focusing on enhancing the evaluation effectiveness by targeting three key phases of the process: the context $\mathbox[icl]{\mathcal{C}}$, the abilities of LLMs themselves $\mathbox[model]{\mathcal{P_{LLM}}}$ and the post processing $\mathbox[post-pro]{\leftarrow}$ to obtain the final results $\mathbox[eval]{\mathcal{E}}$
+When directly utilizing LLMs to conduct evaluation tasks—such as scoring, selection, pairwise comparison, or ranking—their inherent biases of LLMs like length bias, position bias, and concreteness bias\cite{offsetbias} will undermine evaluation outcomes.
+Mitigating these inherent biases and improving the overall evaluation performance of LLMs remains a critical challenge for applying LLMs as evaluators.
+In this section, we introduce three improvement strategies to boost the evaluation performance of LLM-as-a-judge: \textit{design strategy of evaluation prompts} (in-context learning based), \textit{improvement strategy of LLMs' evaluation capabilities} (model-based), and \textit{optimization strategy of final evaluation results} (post-processing based).
+As shown in Figure~\ref{fig-struct-improvement}, our categorization is based on the formal definition of LLM-as-a-judge in Section~\ref{sec:formulation}, focusing on enhancing the evaluation effectiveness by targeting three key phases of the process: the context $\mathbox[icl]{\mathcal{C}}$, the abilities of LLMs themselves $\mathbox[model]{\mathcal{P_{LLM}}}$ and the post-processing $\mathbox[post-pro]{\leftarrow}$ to obtain the final results $\mathbox[eval]{\mathcal{E}}$